 - 7 million data records are compromised daily

-- 43% of data breaches are cloud-based web applications
+- 43% of data breaches involve compromise in cloud-based web applications

 - 67% of data breaches resulted from credential theft, human error or social attacks